Thomas101Shen/devtostage/README.md

 # Introduction to my project:

 You will need to use a version of node between 10-16 in order to run the application.
-Because the version is older I was having trouble hosting it on github pages, which is why I abandoned that idea.
+Because the version is older I was having trouble hosting it on github pages.
+Therefore, this application is not hosted online.
 This was a personal project that I abandoned a while ago to focus on work and school.
 I added some extra commands to the package.json in order to run it properly.
 Some functionalities such as the contact us form and the arrows are not working because the libraries I used are now outdated.

+You need to be running a version of npm between 10.x-16.x in order to see the website.

 If running linux, go to package.json and change on the npm start line `export NODE_OPTIONS=--openssl-legacy-provider` to `set NODE_OPTIONS=--openssl-legacy-provider`